 The Nuclear Medicine Technology Program is an accredited fully distance education program.
-This is accomplished through online learning, practical clinical education at an approved affiliate, and attending classes approximately once per month on the Amnicola campus.
+This is accomplished through online learning, practical clinical education at an approved affiliate, and attending available laboratory classes approximately once per month on the Amnicola campus.

 Nuclear Medicine Technologists are members of the diagnostic imaging health care team.
 The technologists actively participate in the performance of diagnostic imaging procedures which analyze both the anatomy and physiology of the human body.
 Nuclear Medicine imaging procedures are performed through the administration of a radioactive pharmaceutical which is then analyzed with gamma cameras.
 In addition, Nuclear Medicine Technologists use radioactive drugs for therapeutic procedures involving certain diseases.

 The Nuclear Medicine Technology program provides specialty education for radiologic technologists, medical technologists, cardiovascular technologists, diagnostic medical sonographers, nurses, respiratory therapists, and those in other fields that have a national certification in a patient care health related field with a minimum of an associate degree.
 Persons with bachelor’s degrees and significant patient care experience, may also be eligible.
 The program also provides preparation for the ARRT and/or NMTCB certification exams in nuclear medicine technology.
 This 12 month program begins each fall semester.
 Classes are conducted every week either on campus or through distance education.
 Travel to campus is normally once or twice per month.
 Clinical experience is obtained at affiliated clinical sites.
 A grade of 75% or better is required in each course.
 Full-time status is required.